 Long Answer: Generally the approach to the care of the spine is in two different ways.
 The majority of practitioners attempt to influence the spine in areas of segmental or local fixations to increase mobility for improved structural stability.
 NUCCA, (as well as a few other chiropractic techniques), approach the spine with the ability to improve structural and sustained postural balance that leads to improved spinal stability along with balanced mobility.
 The benefit of NUCCA care is that long term spinal balance is maintained and that supports improved overall health and well-being.
 All chiropractic doctors agree that spinal care is important.
 The approaches vary from localized segmental care of many providers to the NUCCA practitioners that offer upper cervical care that affects the whole body balance and the long term spinal stability.

 Short Answer: The body is self-healing and its healing capabilities are remarkable.
 With your energy no longer being excessively re-directed to fight gravity, often the body will manage to deal with other issues as well.

 Long Answer: By improving spinal alignment people experience improved posture as correction of non-adapting reflexive contracture of skeletal musculature is attained.
-This postural balance leads to better body-weight distribution which improves the position of internal organs and helps protect those structures acting to stabilize the spine.
+This postural balance leads to better body-weight distribution which improves the position of those structures acting to stabilize the spine.
 As less energy is required to oppose gravity, you will have more energy to think, function, heal and maintain yourself.